-- 1. Possession of Drug Paraphernalia, including but not limited to; - a. bongs, rolling paper, pipes, bats, grinder, vaporizer, scales, etc. - b. any container that a reasonable person would believe is for the use or storage of illegal, synthetic drug, or unlawfully obtained prescription drug; - 2.
-Possession of Illegal Drug(s), including but not limited to; - a. any form of illegal drug, synthetic drug, or unlawfully obtained prescription drug; - 3.
-Use of Drug Paraphernalia; - 4.
-Use of Illegal Drug(s); - 5.
-Being present in an area where drugs or drug paraphernalia are present; - 6.
-Furnishing, selling, or providing (including access to) drugs or drug paraphernalia; - 7.
-Hosting a party where persons exceeds guest limits and/or drugs are present and/or have been consumed/used; - 8.
+- 1. Possession or use of Drug Paraphernalia, including but not limited to; - a. bongs, rolling paper, pipes, bats, grinder, vaporizer, scales, etc. - b. any container that a reasonable person would believe is for the use or storage of illegal, synthetic drug, or unlawfully obtained prescription drug; - 2.
+Possession or use of Illegal Drug(s), including but not limited to;

+- a. any form of illegal drug, synthetic drug, or unlawfully obtained prescription drug; - 3.
+Being present in an area where drugs or drug paraphernalia are present; - 4.
+Furnishing, selling, or providing (including access to) drugs or drug paraphernalia; - 5.
+Hosting a party where persons exceeds guest limits and/or drugs are present and/or have been consumed/used; - 6.
 Driving Under the Influence/Driving While Intoxicated: Mount Marty University is concerned about students who violate state and local laws regarding drug use and the operation of motor vehicles.
-In accordance with state law, the university abides by the legal definition of intoxicated as "not having the normal use of mental or physical faculties by reason of introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body."

-- 9. Showing physical or mental impairment following or resulting from drug use regardless of location: a person is showing physical or mental impairment if the person is unable to coherently and respectfully answer questions, comply with the instructions of a university official, or is unable to walk unassisted; - 10.
+In accordance with state law, the university abides by the legal definition of intoxicated as "not having the normal use of mental or physical faculties by reason of introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body." - 7.
+Showing physical or mental impairment following or resulting from drug use regardless of location: a person is showing physical or mental impairment if the person is unable to coherently and respectfully answer questions, comply with the instructions of a university official, or is unable to walk unassisted; - 8.
 Intent to or action of distribution, selling, or manufacturing any form of illegal, synthetic drug, or unlawfully obtained prescription drug.